WCramRTC/GA_Fields_And_Properties/README.md

 | **Submission** | Successful upload to GitHub and correct submission link provided on Canvas. | 5 |
 | **Total** |  | 100 |

+OpenAI.
+(2024).
+Introduction to Class Fields and Properties in C#.
+ChatGPT Conversation.